alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

     >> success or fail( "SomeOleFunction failed!" );
 ```

+Note: since the `or` only evaluates the right argument when the left argument is `true`, the failure handling after `>>` can involve arbitrary complexity such as complex string argument building, without cost for normal successful code execution; the same as with the `if`.

-For completeness, the — or a possible — definition:
+For completeness, here’s the — or a possible — definition:

 *[part-05/code/.include/winapi/com/failure-checking.hpp](part-05/code/.include/winapi/com/failure-checking.hpp)*: